dmannock/myclickhousetest/README.md

 ## Notes
 - Insert perf may be affected since generated data is not sorted by date
-- TODO: generation perf could be optimised, not needed yet
+- TODO: generation perf could be optimised, also not taking advantage of multiple cores, not needed yet